liaochenlanruo/BtToxin_Digger/README.md

     conda install bttoxin_digger
     ```
   - Test the installation
-    Download the test data from GitHub repo (https://github.com/liaochenlanruo/BtToxin_Digger/tree/master/tests) and change to the tests directory in the terminal.
+    Download the test data from the [tests](https://github.com/liaochenlanruo/BtToxin_Digger/tree/master/tests) directory in the GitHub repo  and change to the tests directory in the terminal.
 Run the following commands:
 	```
 	conda activate toxin

-	BtToxin_Digger --SeqPath ./ --SequenceType nucl--prot_suffix .fna
+	BtToxin_Digger --SeqPath ./ --SequenceType nucl --Scaf_suffix .fna
 	```
+	Users should get six files shown as in the [Result_files](https://github.com/liaochenlanruo/BtToxin_Digger/tree/master/tests/Result_files) directory.
 - Install with the docker container
   ```
   docker pull quay.io/biocontainers/bttoxin_digger:<tag>